RELATED TAGS:

 While Aetna’s turnaround can be attributed to a number of different forces, it’s impossible to ignore the importance of picking strategies that are aligned with the culture of your organization.
 This does not mean that every decision must be a popular one, rather selecting a strategy must be done with an eye towards whether your employees can rally behind it.

-• Who are your agents of change?
+- Who are your agents of change?
 Like Dr. Rowe, leverage your influential employees at every level of the organization to help drive strategy execution.
 Identify them early on and check in regularly to help create buy-in and understanding within the places you can’t personally reach.
+The impact of corporate culture is not possible without a system that upholds it.
+The right people create this system.